joshabb/vscoderesmongraphical/README.md

 - `resmongraphical.battery.color`: Color for battery percentage.
 - `resmongraphical.disk.color`: Color for disk usage.
 - `resmongraphical.cputemp.color`: Color for CPU temperature.
-- `resmongraphical.net.color`: Color for network statistics.
+- `resmongraphical.network.color`: Color for network statistics.

 ### Style settings
 - For each of the settings.style the following can be applied: